This quiet industrial and residential town is at the geographic heart of Connecticut.

 On the Metacomet Ridge there’s another abrupt peak in the south of Berlin.

-Lamentation Mountain reaches a height of 220 metres and warrants the climb for painterly cliff-top views west to the Hanging Hills and over Silver Lake immediately below.
+Lamentation Mountain reaches a height of 720 feet and warrants the climb for painterly cliff-top views west to the Hanging Hills and over Silver Lake immediately below.

 The ridge is traversed by another Blue-Blazed walking route, the 51-mile Mattabesett Trail, which intersects with the Metacomet Trail at the foot of the mountain.

-The Mattabesett Trail, continues south as far as Totoket Mountain on the Metacomet Ridge in Guilford before cutting north-east through a metamorphic landscape on the way to the Connecticut River at Middletown.
+The Mattabesett Trail continues south as far as Totoket Mountain on the Metacomet Ridge in Guilford.
+There it cuts northeast through a metamorphic landscape on the way to the Connecticut River at Middletown.

 11. Picture Show at Berlin